shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-11-12-Staticman-API-Dokku-Deployment.md

 Using Dokku to deploy the Staticman API
 ------------------------------------

 If your reading this post, you have a desire to deploy the Staticman API as a stand alone application on premise or on a cloud based infrastructure.
-Over the past several months using the public Staticman API has become more and more difficult due to usage policies on github.
+Over the past several months using the public Staticman API has become more and more difficult to use with a Jekyll blog on github pages, most likely due to usage policies on github.

 This post relates to how to get Staticman API up and running using the digitalocean infrastructure using an Ubuntu based droplet with Dokku pre-configured.
-Setting up my own instance of Staticman API means it will only service my blog, so hopefully since I don't generate a whole lot of traffic, it will stay well within the usage levels set by github.
+Setting up my own instance of Staticman API means it will only service my blog, so hopefully because I don't generate a whole lot of traffic, it will stay well within the usage levels set by github.

-To be clear, this post is not meant to be a step by step tutorial at this time, although it might turn into one as most likely will add more detail.
-Frankly, a step by step could turn into a book, since there are so many different areas of technology used to deploy a standalone version of Staticman API.
-For now, this post is more of a brain dump on the overall steps that I had to do in order to get the Staticman API working on the digitalocean platform.
-I do hope that this post helps someone and possibly creates a dialog.
-Hopefully, this write up can serve as a starting point or a resource for those brave enough to venture down this path.
-If your like me, you can't stand not being able to figure something out, so your all in until you have success.
-I know advice is cheap, but using the digitalocean platform with Dokku made this entire process doable for me.
-It really helped when I was faced with questions like how to enable HTTPS after deployment.

 Setup Needs:
 --------------